 - Always take your Galvus exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

-- Take Galvus once or twice a day.
+- Timing: Take Galvus once or twice a day.
 Galvus is usually taken once a day, in the morning.
 If you have been told to take 2 doses each day, take your first dose in the morning and the second dose in the evening.
 Take your medicine at about the same time each day.

 - Swallow your tablets whole, with a drink of water.
 You can take the Galvus with or without food.
 If you have problems swallowing Galvus tablets, talk to your doctor or pharmacist.
 Read more about tips for swallowing tablets and capsules.